On the Ground and in the Sky: A Tutorial on Radio Localization in Ground-Air-Space Networks: Localization with Ground Anchors (5G)

 where $G_p$ is the path gain in dB from (\ref{Prx}).
-The path delay is computed as $\tau_g=d_g/c+\tau_{b}$, where $d_g$ is the length of the $g^{th}$ path and $\tau_b$ is the time synchronization bias between the transmitter and the receiver.
+The path delay is computed as $\tau_g=d_g/c+\tau_{b}$, where $d_g$ is the length of the $g$-th path and $\tau_b$ is the time synchronization bias between the transmitter and the receiver.
 In the case of LOS communications, the LOS path length is the direct distance between the anchor and the target and is computed as given in (\ref{Ddistance}).
 In case of an NLOS path $g$ with a number of bounces $M_g\geq2$, the distance will be

-where, $\boldsymbol{s}_{g,m}$ is the position of the $m^{th}$ scatterer of the $g^{th}$ path, $\textbf{p}_A$ is the position of the BS, and $\textbf{p}_U$ is the position of the UE as stated in Section \ref{sec:geometry}.
+where, $\boldsymbol{s}_{g,m}$ is the position of the $m$-th scatterer of the $g$-th path, $\textbf{p}_A$ is the position of the BS, and $\textbf{p}_U$ is the position of the UE as stated in Section \ref{sec:geometry}.
 The frequency shift component in (\ref{Channel}) is caused by the net difference of the radial velocity between the receiver and the last incident point of the given path, i.e., the Doppler shift, and the \ac{CFO} factor between the oscillators of the transmitter and the receiver \cite{wymeersch2022radio1}.
 The radial velocity is a measure of how the transmitter and the receiver are moving away/closer from/to each other.
 Hence, relative tangential motion between the two does not contribute to the Doppler shift.
 In the case of localization with ground anchor nodes, the BS can be assumed to be stationary.
-Hence, only the velocity of the UE, denoted by $\boldsymbol{v}=[v_x, v_y, v_z]^{\top}$, is taken into consideration.
+Hence, only the velocity of the UE, denoted by $\boldsymbol{v}_U=[v_{x_U}, v_{y_U}, v_{z_U}]^{\top}$, is taken into consideration.
 The \ac{CFO} factor is, in principle, unknown and is denoted by $\delta_f$.
-The frequency shift offset is computed as follows:
+Based on (\ref{eqnDoppler}), the frequency shift factor of the $g$-th path, assuming that the reflectors are stationary, can be computed as

 where